-"As the role of IT becomes more pervasive in everyday life Fujitsu remains committed to making a positive impact to the society in which we operate.
+"In this digital age IT is essential to our everyday lives.
+Fujitsu remains committed to making a positive impact to the society in which we operate through the solutions we develop and our commitment to the UN Sustainable Business Goals.
 This commitment to responsible business, embodied in our ongoing Responsible Business program, remains at the heart of our long term strategy"

 Our Approach & the Fujitsu Way